 Best for Restless Legs

 Republic of Tea Get Some Zzz’s utilizes a unique herb-and-botanical profile specifically formulated to target physical tension.
 Alongside organic rooibos, chamomile, and passionflower, this blend includes organic valerian extract and a generous portion of skullcap.
-The inclusion of rooibos provides a robust, full-bodied base rich in antioxidants, while the skullcap directly targets muscular twitches and restlessness.
+The inclusion of rooibos provides a deep, full-bodied base rich in antioxidants, while the skullcap directly targets muscular twitches and restlessness.
 During our testing, reviewers prone to tossing and turning noted a distinct reduction in physical agitation within thirty minutes of consumption.
 The unbleached, round tea bags come in a durable airtight tin that preserves freshness significantly better than cardboard packaging.

 The flavor leans heavily toward the tart, fruity spectrum due to the rooibos and passionflower, which might require a dash of honey to smooth out for some palates.
 It produces a reliably strong sedative effect, making it strictly a pre-bed beverage.
 We highly recommend this formulation for physically active individuals who struggle to calm their bodies after late evening workouts.